 - Personal locator beacon (PLB)

-9. Survival Gear Clothing & Apparel List
+9. Survival Gear List of Clothing & Apparel

 There’s a wide variety of survival clothing that would be helpful in emergency and survival situations.
 On top of your day-to-day clothing, you may want to be sure to include at least a few of the items below in your clothing/apparel prepper gear stockpile.